Klavis-AI/klavis/mcp_servers/perplexity_ai/README.md

 **Model Used:** `sonar-pro`
 **Best For:** Web search, real-time information, and research with citations

+This is the only tool available in this streamlined MCP server implementation.

 ### Message Format

-All tools accept an array of message objects with the following structure:
+The tool accepts an array of message objects with the following structure:

 ```python
 {